Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 mapping:

-The core of this setup is the regex field with named capture groups.
+The core of this setup is the regex expression with named capture groups.
 Each group labels a slice of the line so the parser can turn it into an attribute: client_ip grabs the remote address, timestamp captures the bracketed time string, http_method and http_path pull the request pieces, status_code picks up the three-digit response code, and response_size records the byte count.

 Once those attributes exist, the timestamp field parses the timestamp string into a proper datetime value, and the severity block translates status codes into meaningful severity levels using an explicit mapping: 2xx and 3xx responses as INFO, 4xx as WARN, and 5xx as ERROR.